48 Hours in Porto

-Experience a walking tour through the streets of the historical center of Porto, classified as a UNESCO World Heritage Site.
-Discover the city through its neighborhoods, buildings, and roads on 3 hours guided tour.
+Experience a walking tour through Porto’s historical center’s streets.
+It was classified as a UNESCO World Heritage Site.
+Discover the city through its neighborhoods and buildings on 3 hours guided tour.

 Enjoy old palaces, charming churches, and lively neighborhoods.
-See the famous iron bridge, engineered by Teófilo Seyrig and the characteristic Rabelo boats lined up along the quay, which preserves the memory of old times when they used to transport the wine casks.
+See the famous iron bridge engineered by Teófilo Seyrig.
+The characteristic Rabelo boats lined up along the quay, which preserves the memory of old times when they used to transport the wine casks.

 Do you have more than 48 hours in Porto?

 Let’s go to discover the luscious world of liquid gold!
-Learning to taste extra-virgin olive oil properly will help you recognize both the positive and negative attributes of an oil.
-We will analyze flavor, visual, and olfactory.
+Learning to taste extra-virgin olive oil.
+It will help you recognize both an oil’s positive and negative attributes.
+We will analyze flavor, visuals, and olfactory.

-- Technical proof of three Portuguese olive oils in Porto.
+- Technical proof of three Portuguese olive oils.

-- Tasting of Portuguese products: bread, sausages, cheeses, and one glass of wine or black tea or green tea from the Azores. – The best food tours in Portugal.
+- Tasting Portuguese products: bread, sausages, cheeses, and one glass of wine or black tea or green tea from the Azores. – The best food tours in Portugal.

 Braga City Tour

 Braga is the oldest Portuguese city.
-One of the earliest Christian cities in the world, founded in Roman times as Bracara Augusta, has over 2000 years of history as a city.
+One of the earliest Christian cities in the world was founded in Roman times as Bracara Augusta.
+This city has over 2000 years of history as a city.